inductiva/datasets-generation/windtunnel_dataset/scripts/README.md

 ### Key Functionality

-- 	**Mesh Generation**: The script iterates over image files and uses a template command to generate meshes with Instant Meshes.
+- 	**Mesh Generation**: The script iterates over image files and uses a template command to generate meshes with InstantMesh.
 The generated mesh files are renamed and saved in the output directory.
 -	**Post-processing**: If enabled, the generated meshes are post-processed using the functions from postprocess_mesh.py.